profgreatwonder/InClassTutorial1/README.md

 + Anaconda
 - Jupyter Notebook
 * Learnt the basics of Markdown Language
-+ First Class on Jupyter and introductory python by Carnegie Melon University

 <ul>
-  <li>Anaconda</li>
+  <li>First Class on Jupyter and introductory python by Carnegie Melon University</li>
 </ul>